React Native is the Future of Mobile App Development at Shopify.

 React native has a long list of features that makes it an ideal choice for mobile app development.
 Some of these features are-

 - Fast development

 React Native is a great framework as it helps developers to build mobile apps very fast.
 React Native is an open-source framework, and therefore, developers can use a lot of local components.
 Because of this, the development time shortens resulting in fast development.

 - Great UI experience

 The primary focus of React Native is on the user interface of mobile.
 The apps built on React Native app development have an enriched user experience.

 - Live updates

-Shopify announced that it would keep investing in React Native app development, but that does not mean they will rewrite all their apps to React Native.
-Shopify will keep using native libraries and frameworks for their apps.
+Shopify announced that it would keep investing in React Native app development, but that does not mean it will rewrite all its apps to React Native.
+Shopify will keep using native libraries and frameworks for its apps.